soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 ﻿# RC_RX_CABELL_V3_FHSS
 ## Background
 RC_RX_CABELL_V3_FHSS is an open source receiver for remote controlled vehicles.
 Developed by Dennis Cabell (KE8FZX) The hardware for this receiver is an Arduino Pro Mini (using an ATMEGA328P) and an NRF24L01+ module.
 Both are inexpensively available on-line.
-Be sure to get the version of a Pro Mini that has pins A4 and A5 broken out.
+Be sure to get the version of a Pro Mini that has pins A4, A5, A6 and A7 broken out.

 ~~The transmitter side of this RC protocol is in the Multi-protocol TX Module project at [https://github.com/pascallanger/DIY-Multiprotocol-TX-Module]( https://github.com/pascallanger/DIY-Multiprotocol-TX-Module).~~
 Transmitter code has not yet been merged into Multiprotocol.
 To try this out, please use the soligen2010 fork of MultiProtocol at [https://github.com/soligen2010/DIY-Multiprotocol-TX-Module]( https://github.com/soligen2010/DIY-Multiprotocol-TX-Module)

 ## The Protocol
 The protocol used is named CABELL_V3 (the third version, but the first version publicly released).
 It is a FHSS protocol using the NRF24L01+ 2.4 GHz transceiver.
 45 channels are used from 2.403 through 2.447 GHz.
-The reason for using 45 channels it to keep operation within the overlap area between the 2.4 GHz ISM band (governed in the USA by FCC part 15) and the HAM portion of the band (governed in the USA by FCC part 97).
+The reason for using 45 channels is to keep operation within the overlap area between the 2.4 GHz ISM band (governed in the USA by FCC part 15) and the HAM portion of the band (governed in the USA by FCC part 97).
 This allows part 15 compliant use of the protocol, while allowing licensed amateur radio operators to operate under the less restrictive part 97 rules if desired.

 Each transmitter is assigned a random ID (this is handled by the Multi-protocol TX Module) based on this ID one of 362880 possible channel sequences is used for the frequency hopping.
 The hopping pattern algorithm ensures that each hop moves at least 9 channels from the previous channel.
 One packet is sent every 3 milliseconds, changing channels with each packet.
 All 45 channels are used equally.

 The CABELL_V3 protocol can be configured to send between 4 and 16 RC channels, however this receiver software is currently only capable of outputting up to 8 channels.
 This is because only 8 channels were conveniently laid out on the Arduino Pro Mini, and more than 8 channels over PPM would be too slow.
-Future serial output methods will hopefully allow all 16 channels to be used.
+Future serial output methods (SBus?) will hopefully allow all 16 channels to be used.

 I recommend reducing the number of channels as much as possible based on what your model requires.
 Fewer channels will use a smaller packet size, which improves transmission reliability (fewer bytes sent means less opportunity for errors).

-The protocol also assigns each model a different number so one set of model setting does not control the wrong model.
+The protocol also assigns each model a different number so one model setting does not control the wrong model.
 The protocol can distinguish up to 255 different models, but be aware that the multiprotocol transmitter software only does 16.

 ## Hardware
 An Arduino Pro Mini and an NRF24L01+ module are needed for this receiver.
 Be sure to get the version of a Pro Mini that has pins A4 and A5 broken out (and A6, A7 too for telemetry analog inputs).
-The hardware folder contains a schematic and a PCB layout; however this version of the PCB has not been tested.
+The hardware folder contains a schematic and a PCB layout using a single transceiver module; however this version of the PCB has not been tested.
 I am still using the previous version of the PCB and modifying it to implement the changes included in the new version.
 If anyone tries this PCB version, please open an issue let me know how it works.

+There is also a schematic for using 2 NRF24L01 modules for diversity.
+If anyone designs a board for this, please contribute it.

 The PA+LNA versions of the NRF24L01+ module provide more receiver range and reliability than the non PA+LNA versions, However the less expensive modules also work OK if the on-board antenna is replaced with a better antenna, although randomly some units see to work well and others not so well.
-I recomend range testing each module.
+I recommend range testing each module.
 These modules are also typically unshielded, but work better when shielded.
 Here is an outline of the modifications (TODO: add pictures)

 #### Antenna
 * For the PA_LNA module that has an SMA Connector, remove the connector.
-A small butane torch to heat the connector work well.
+A small butane torch to heat the connector works well.
 When the solder melts, it pulls right off
 * Cut the antenna trace.
 On the PA+LNA module cut the trace back far enough so that no portion of the trace extends beyond the ground plane on the back of the board.
 For the boards with an antenna, cut the trace leading to the antenna shortly after the last surface mount component (a capacitor, I think).
 * Scrape or sand away the solder mask over the antenna trace.
 On the boards with an antenna you will also need to sand away the area next to the trace for a ground connection.
 For the PA+LNA module you can re-use the ground connections that were used for the connector.
 * Tin the ground and antenna attachment points with solder